 I handled these and other challenges, which culminated into what I can finally label as culture shock, with varying degrees of grace.
 In those first couple of weeks, I thought that rebuilding some traces of my old routine would help.
 I joined a gym (an expensive one…) that offered a wide variety of classes like yoga, pilates, and dance in addition to the weights and cardio machines.
 I was ready for something familiar, something concrete that I could do a few days a week to de-stress and make me feel more myself.
 The dance lessons would be something new to try and everything would be in Spanish, so I’d be practicing the language.
 Win, win, win.

 This plan ultimately backfired.
 The weight/cardio room was small and full and HOT.
 The yoga teacher was condescending and more physical than I had ever experienced; he pushed down hard on my body in ways that made my muscles ache for weeks.
 The pilates instructor joked about sleeping with his students and then stopped the class to teach me pelvic floor exercises in front of everyone.
-Mortified and embarrassed, I gave up before trying any of the dance classes and settled for running in the park to get my exercise.
+Mortified and embarrassed and hardly able to communicate with the teachers or the staff or the guy who snagged my machine while I was getting water, I gave up before trying any of the dance classes and settled for running in the park to get my exercise.